I might have said Fenton, Missouri at the show open, but I knew it was Ferguson, and I said Ferguson the last time I referenced it.

 They're out there.

-On a day he no doubt heard the rumors that he's out if Chuck is in.
+David Gregory, maybe for the first time in his life as a journalist, criticized Obama on a day he no doubt heard the rumors that he's out and F. Chuck is in.

-So he decided to give the Heartland some of what they want to hear.
+So he decided to give the heartland some of what they want to hear.

 Blame Obama.